 Linda Connor, MHA, BSN, RN, CPN, is a PhD(c) at UMB and a staff nurse III at Children's Hospital Boston in the Perioperative Program.
 She mentors staff nurses in evidenced-based practice (EBP), professional advancement, and helps in the Day Surgery Unit conducting chart review prior to anesthesia.
 Linda is a member of ANA, a member of the ANA-MA Health Policy Committee, a member of Sigma Theta Tau International (STTI), Society of Pediatric Nursing (SPN), and Eastern Nursing Research Society (ENRS).
 She has 40 years of acute care experience in both pediatric and adult critical care, emergency room trauma, and perioperative nursing.
 Her previous research areas of interest include pediatric sedation, quality care, and family centered care.
 More recently Linda and a colleague developed an instrument for measuring nurses’ knowledge, values and implementation of EBP.
 The results of this work have been published in the Journal of Nursing Education and Practice 2016 and a second publication in press at Worldviews on Evidence-Based Nursing.
 Linda’s goal in attending the UMass Boston PhD program in Nursing is to further develop her interest in research, education and healthcare with a focus on the impact of health care reform.

 Sabreen Darwish, MSN, RN, is entering her first year as an MS-to-PhD student in the Population Health track.
 She received her BSN degree from Jordan University of Science and Technology (J.U.S.T.) in 2002.
 Darwish worked for four years as RN in one of the distinct hospitals in the Middle East; namely King Abdullah University Hospital where she had a unique opportunity to care for patients with cardiovascular disease (CVD).
 Sabreen’s believe that “nursing is a demanding career” motivated her to work as a teaching assistant and clinical trainer in J.U.S.T.
-Sabreen obtained her Master’s degree in Adult Health with focus on cardiology from Queen’s University of Belfast, Northern Ireland in 2007, and is currently working as a lecturer in J.U.S.T.
+Sabreen obtained her master’s degree in adult health with a focus on cardiology from Queen’s University of Belfast, Northern Ireland in 2007, and is currently working as a lecturer in J.U.S.T.
 Sabreen’s research interest is studying CVD population with a focus on the nurses’ role in behavioral change and creating innovative smoking cessation interventions, in order to deliver better nursing interventions and achieve patient outcomes.